Featured Answer: What are All-on-4 dental implants?

 | Definitive bridge (zirconia) | $12,000-$18,000 |

-While this represents a significant investment, it is often comparable to--or less than--the cumulative cost of decades of denture replacements, adhesives, relining appointments, and the nutritional consequences of poor chewing ability.
-We provide written, itemized estimates before any treatment begins and discuss financing options including 0% monthly payment plans through CareCredit and Cherry.
-For more on what affects pricing, read our guide to the real cost of dental implants or try our implant cost calculator.
+All-on-4 is a significant investment, but it is often comparable to--or less than--the cumulative cost of decades of denture replacements, adhesives, relining appointments, and the nutritional consequences of poor chewing ability.
+We make it manageable several ways:

 Does Insurance Cover All-on-4?